-- A bachelor's degree from a regionally accredited institution.
+- 1. A bachelor's degree from a regionally accredited institution.
 (The equivalence of foreign degrees is evaluated by the Office of International Services.)
-The MSU Admissions Office must receive an official transcript, including one on which a bachelor's degree is posted, directly from each institution the applicant has attended. - An official score for the GRE/GMAT/MAT.
+The Office of the Graduate School must receive an official transcript, including one on which a bachelor's degree is posted, directly from each institution the applicant has attended. - 2.
+An official score for the GRE/GMAT/MAT.
 (The specific admissions test accepted is determined by the student's intended graduate major department.)
-The MSU Admissions Office must receive official admissions test scores directly from the organization that administers the test.
+The Office of the Graduate School must receive official admissions test scores directly from the organization that administers the test.